digipres/workbench/src/dataflows/bfi-na.md

 ## Introduction

 The BFI's own [Data and Digital Preservation teams web page](https://www.bfi.org.uk/bfi-national-archive/look-behind-scenes/bfi-national-archive-teams/data-digital-preservation-teams) provides a concise introduction to their digital preservation activities.
+See also [Inside the Archive #49: World Digital Preservation Day 2025 part one | Inside the Archive](https://www.bfi.org.uk/inside-the-archive/news/inside-archive-49-world-digital-preservation-day-2025-part-one).
 A number of posts on more detailed technical matters are available via [For the love of FOSS](https://digitensions.home.blog/), published by Joanna White (Knowledge, Learning and Collections Developer).

+TBA "BFI Blog", "Website Blog" ?

+Q: No digitisation represented?
+Only born digital...
+A (emailed): Not intentional, just reflecting what I'd thought about, and my focus on digital bitstreams rather than information carriers.

 ## Bitstream Preservation Dataflow